 Registration deadline for presenters Friday 25 June.

-Pre-recording deadline Monday 26 July.
+Pre-recording and poster deadline Monday 26 July.

 We are delighted to confirm that the conference will be hosted on the world leading all-in-one virtual conference platform; Hopin, providing a highly interactive and engaging experience for participants.
 A demonstration of the platform from an attendee’s perspective can be viewed here.

 Concurrent sessions will be delivered as pre-recorded videos to minimise technical issues.
 Each concurrent session is 20 minutes in length, 15-minutes for the presentation followed by 5 minutes of live Q&A on the day.
 Guidance to support you with the live Q&A will be sent before the event.

 Directions on how to submit your pre-recording and tips on presenting virtually can be viewed here.
 Please read the guidance before preparing your presentation and note that pre-records must be submitted in MP4 format.
 The deadline for pre-recording your 15-minute presentation is Monday 26 July 2021 (6 weeks prior to event).

 Your poster will be presented as part of a poster tour and facilitated by a chair.
 You will have a 5-minute slot for a live presentation including Q&A with delegates on the date and time scheduled in the programme.
 Guidance to support you with the live participation will be sent before the event.

 Directions on how to prepare your poster presentation can be viewed here, along with some helpful tips and pointers for you to bear in mind for digital content.
 Please read the guidance before preparing your presentation The deadline for submitting your poster is Monday 26 July 2021.